Lost Words: Beyond the Page

 Lost Words: Beyond the Page is a puzzle-platform game developed by Sketchbook Games and published by Modus Games.
-The game was released for Stadia on March 27 2020, then for Nintendo Switch, Microsoft Windows, PlayStation 4, and Xbox One on April 6, 2021.
+The game was released for Stadia in March 2020, then for Nintendo Switch, Microsoft Windows, PlayStation 4, and Xbox One in April 2021.

 Plot

 Isabelle (Izzy) is a young, aspiring writer who keeps a personal journal.
-The game takes place in Estoria, a fantasy world which emerges from the diary entries that Isabelle keeps.
+The game takes place in Estoria, a fantasy world which emerges from the diary entries that Izzy keeps.
 The player character is crowned as the Guardian of Fireflies and must restore the fireflies to their village after it has been destroyed by a dragon.
-The real-world turmoil that affects Isabelle's life leads to consequences that affect the fantasy setting of Estoria.
+The real-world turmoil that affects Izzy's life leads to consequences that affect the fantasy setting of Estoria.

 Gameplay

-Lost Words is split into two separate gameplay modes, one of which takes place in the fantasy world of Estoria and the other in Izzy’s journal.
+Lost Words is split into two separate gameplay modes, one of which takes place in the fantasy world of Estoria and the other in Izzy's journal.
 Within the journal, words are used as platforms, which can be used to navigate through Izzy's diary.
 Asterisks allow the player to read additional text and both words and sketches are used to move to further pages.
 Words are used by the player to interact with the world by casting spells and solving puzzles.
-Each level also has 20 fireflies, which can be collected throughout the game.
-Collecting all fireflies will unlock the game's true ending.
+Most of the levels also have fireflies, which can be collected throughout the game.

 Development

-Lost Words initially explored the effect Izzy's parents' divorce had on her life.
-The team later decided to explore themes that were more applicable to a wide audience.
+Lost Words was initially going to explore the effect Izzy's parents' divorce had on her life.
+The development team later decided to explore themes that were more applicable to a wide audience.
 The levels of the game are based on the five stages of grief but are presented in a hopeful and optimistic fashion.
-The story of Lost Words is written by Rhianna Pratchett.
+The story of Lost Words was written by Rhianna Pratchett.

-Sketchbook Games also worked with The Wellcome Trust to speak to child psychologists about children going through trauma, and how they develop coping mechanisms for them.
+Sketchbook Games also worked with the Wellcome Trust to speak to child psychologists about children going through trauma, and how they develop coping mechanisms for them.
 The team wanted to create a sense of hope and joy to be found in Izzy's tale and wanted it to have a positive impact on the player.

-Modus Games officially unveiled the game in June 2019 at E3.
+Modus Games officially unveiled the game at E3 in June 2019.
 PID Games released it for iOS and Android on May 9, 2023.